TNET-SNU/mmTLS/README.md

 It will print the total keys, keys per second, total connections, connections per second.
 (In the context of key-server, connection means the secondary key channel, which are persistent.)
 The second log, keys per second shows the E2E connections established in one second.

 # Figure 10

 # Figure 11 & Figure 12
-We measure the LAN response time for 100 times and get the average, and measure the WAN response time for 200 times and get the average of 25% ~ 75%, since WAN connection is very unstable.
+We measure the average of 100 LAN response times and 100 WAN response times.
 To simplify your evaluation, we prepared a simple all-in-one script on the client side.
 Log in to wood1.kaist.ac.kr first.